t12t/t12t.github.io/src/en/code-of-conduct.md

 # Code of Conduct

-All attendees, speakers, sponsors and volunteers at our events are required to agree with the following code of conduct.
+All attendees, speakers, sponsors and volunteers at our events and in our other channels are required to agree with the following code of conduct.
 Organisers will enforce this code.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 ## Need Help?